amytee252/Keystrokes_NN/README.md

 If I am looking at my keyboard rather than screen, I am less likely to make a mistake when typing.

-### Accuracy

-Unsurprisingly the accuracy is 100% for the most part, as all the data being trained on has the same label, and so this is a very misleading metric, as each training session is completely imbalanced.
-Again, also pointlessly, one can easily guess what the tpr, tnr, fpr, and fnr are going to be, but for the sake of it, their values are still given, and the confusion matrix calculated for each training and plotted at the end.

 ### Improvements / Food for Thought